sambeau/space-awesome/README.md

 ### Motherships

 Chunky ships that drift across the screen going *woo-woo-woo*.
-They're made of *multiple* circle colliders (tbh, they’d be better as rectangles but I’d only added circles when I added them).
+They're made of *multiple* circle colliders (tbh, they’d be better as rectangles but I’d only added circle-to-circle collision when I added them—I should probably update them now I have circle-to-rectangle collision).
 They also fire targeted bombs constantly, so you want to take them out fast.

 The woo-woo-woo is in stereo but also the volume is locked to the distance away from you so you can hear them even when they are off-screen.